-This type of protection commonly takes the form of level term cover, which pays out a fixed lump sum if you were to die at any point during the policy.
+This type of protection commonly takes the form of level term cover, which pays out a fixed lump sum if you were to die at any point during the policy term.

-There are other policy options available to protect your family, such as family income benefit or whole of life.
+There are other policy options available to protect your family, such as family income benefit or whole of life insurance.

-There is also decreasing term cover which is generally used to protect a family home with a repayment mortgage.
+There is also decreasing term cover which is generally used to protect a family home on a repayment mortgage.

 Who might need family life insurance cover?

 Family life insurance is a very good idea if you have dependants who rely on you financially, be it children, a spouse or partner.

 If you were no longer around would your family be able to afford to continue living in the family home?
 Would your loved ones be able to maintain their current standard of living?